Quechuan languages: Omission and overuse of evidential affixes

 In certain grammatical structures, the evidential marker does not appear at all.
 In all Quechuan languages the evidential will not appear in a dependent clause.
 No example was given to depict this omission.

 Omissions occur in Quechua.
 The sentence is understood to have the same evidentiality as the other sentences in the context.
 Quechuan speakers vary as to how much they omit evidentials, but they occur only in connected speech.

 An interesting contrast to omission of evidentials is overuse of evidentials.
 If a speaker uses evidentials too much with no reason, competence is brought into question.
 For example, the overuse of –m(i) could lead others to believe that the speaker is not a native speaker or, in some extreme cases, that one is mentally ill.

 Cultural aspect

 By using evidentials, the Quechua culture has certain assumptions about the information being relayed.
 Those who do not abide by the cultural customs should not be trusted.
-A passage from Weber (1986) summarizes them nicely below:
+A passage from Weber (1986) summarizes them: